 Artificial Intelligence & IOT Transform Retail

-Hugh Fletcher, Global Head of Consultancy and Innovation at Salmon discusses IOT in a recent WPP publication SMART SHOPPING and how artificial intelligence is transforming the retail conversation.
+Hugh Fletcher, Global Head of Consultancy and Innovation at Salmon, a Wunderman Commerce Company, discusses IOT in a recent WPP publication SMART SHOPPING and how artificial intelligence is transforming the retail conversation.

 In particular, Hugh talks about AI and loyalty in an age where machines make your decisions.